 Becoming the Craigslist Killer

 On April 13, 2009, Markoff responded to an ad on Craigslist under the “Erotic Services” Section.
 The category would later be changed to “adult services” in the wake of the Craigslist Killer’s murder.
-However, In 2010, Craigslist removed adult services from the platform altogether.
+Later, in 2010, Craigslist removed adult services from the platform altogether.

 Julissa Brisman, a masseuse and aspiring model, had posted the ad.
 She and Markoff exchanged a brief correspondence under fake names.
 They agreed to meet on April 14: exactly four months before Philip Markoff and Megan McAllister planned to wed.